nbeaver/cmd_oysters/README.rst

 Why call them CmdOysters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a metaphor for surrounding a shell command with contextual metadata;
+The oyster is a metaphor for surrounding a compact shell command with contextual metadata;
-the shell command is like the pearl inside,
+the shell command is like the small, compact pearl inside,
 and the metadata like the protective shell and oyster tissue.

-The metaphor is particularly appropriate for shell commands since
+This metaphor is appropriate for shell commands
-JSON's curly bracket pairs look visually similar
+because JSON's curly bracket pairs are visually similar
 to a stylized bivalve mollusk shell: ``{}``

-The name is also a nod to the reputation of Perl
-for cryptic one-liners,
+The name is also a nod to the reputation of Perl for cryptic one-liners,
 a reputation it shares with the UNIX shells.

 -----------------------------------------------